 Act as an "engineering extension" to your company

-To engage with our program, SPIR and Watson School faculty representatives can meet with you to learn more about your needs.
+To engage with our program, SPIR and Watson College faculty representatives can meet with you to learn more about your needs.
 The company submits a formal project proposal to clearly state outcomes and a schedule of key events.